SCRN Exam - Stroke Certified Registered Nurse

 Subjects Covered in the Exam

-Includes anatomy, physiology and pathology of stroke, hyperacute care, acute care, post-acute care, and primary and secondary preventative care.
+Anatomy, physiology, and pathology of stroke; hyperacute care; acute care; post-acute care; and primary and secondary preventive care.

 Number of Questions

-170 multiple-choice questions, with 150 scored and 20 unscored pretest questions.
+170 multiple-choice questions, including 150 scored questions and 20 unscored pretest questions.

 Exam Format